 - 1 teaspoon vanilla

 Cut dates into small pieces and place in a bowl.
 Add baking soda to boiling water and pour over dates in bowl.
 Set aside and let mixture stand.
+You will be using both the dates and the soaking water in the recipe.

 With a mixer, cream butter and sugar together.
 Add the egg.
 Strain water from the date mixture into the cream, sugar and egg mixture.
 Add flour and beat well.
 Add nuts, dates, and vanilla.